 Independent board members play an important and necessary role in a business due to their function of overseeing the company's management team.
 Investors are often interested in independent board members (Muniandy & Hillier, 2015).
-The ratio of independent board is measured by the ratio of the above non-board members to the total number of board members, studying inheritance of a magnetic scale (Abdullah, 2004; Alves, Couto, & Francisco, 2015; Ha, 2019; Johl, Kaur, & Cooper, 2015; Q. T. Tran, 2020; Yameen et al., 2019).
+The ratio of independent board is measured by the ratio of the above non-board members to the total number of board members, studying inheritance of a magnetic scale (Abdullah, 2004; Alves et al., 2015; Ha, 2019; Johl et al., 2015; Tran, 2020; Yameen et al., 2019).

-Boardid = The ratio between the independent members of the BODs and the total number of members.
+Boardid = The ratio between the independent members of the BODs and the total number of members